 Crossings will also be improved at Forest Lane Head and Bilton Hall Drive, and a new pavement built.

 Victoria Avenue (£250,000)

-Segregated cycle infrastructure is to be put in place on both sides of Victoria Avenue.
+Segregated cycle infrastructure would be put in place on both sides of Victoria Avenue.
 The bid document says it is between Princes Square and Station Parade only (70m), but we’re told in fact it’s the whole length of Victoria Avenue.

 The stated width is 1.5m.
 We believe the cycle infrastructure would be either a two-way track in the centre of Victoria Avenue, or tracks either side in between the kerb and parking.

-There are to be new crossing facilities at Belford Road and Parliament Street.
+There would be new crossing facilities at Belford Road and Parliament Street.
 (As there’s an existing crossing at Belford Road, presumably this means upgrading or replacing it).